vmazashvili/Neural-Networks/README.md

 ### Training and Finetuning
 First, we get the checkpoint for the ERM model, using the cross-entropy loss function and stochastic gradient descent optimizer.
 The training is done for 50 epochs (Due to limited resources) The learning rate decays after every number of specified epochs.
 The final learning rate value from ERM training is used as a finetuning hyperparameter later on.
 The models with the different masking methods and parameters are finetuned in the Masking and Finetuning section, where we can define the desired configuration with `method` and `param` variables.
 Finetuning models one by one enables us to save and load many checkpoints without RAM bottlenecking, to plot the method's effectiveness.
-The fine-tuned model checkpoints are then saved with the appropriate namings, which are later leveraged to plot out their performances
+The fine-tuned model checkpoints are then saved with the appropriate namings, which are later leveraged to plot out their performances.
 Each model is tested on raw and biased test datasets.
 ## Results
 In the Plotting and Visualization section, we can modify the `base_model` and `finetuned_model` variables to output the saliency maps and masks for the desired finetuned model checkpoint.

 ![accuracies](https://github.com/vmazashvili/Neural-Networks/assets/36914777/c18242fc-efc8-4111-9d0d-d03e4086a7a1)
 From this plot, It is visible that MaskTune is a viable method, able to boost performance significantly.
-However, the parameters and the masking methods should be right.
+However, the parameters and the masking techniques should be selected appropriately.
 In our case, Threshold methods with moderately high parameters and top_k methods with small and moderate parameter values performed the best.
 Mean masking with param=0.9 performed well on the biased set, but poorly on the raw test set.
 Overall the best performer was top_k_0.1 on both, biased and raw test sets.
 Here are the saliency maps for the worst performing model: Mean masking with 0.1 threshold:
 ![image](https://github.com/vmazashvili/Neural-Networks/assets/36914777/acc2b72b-41bc-4daf-abbe-0cec219dcebf)